decentralized-identity/keri/docs/Q-and-A.md

 #### Internal inconsistency
 In KERI we are protected against Internal inconsistency by the hash chain datastructure of the `KEL`, because the only authority that can sign the log is the controller itself.

+#### Javascript Object Signing and Encryption
+Or JOSE.
+JOSE is a framework intended to provide a method to securely transfer claims (such as authorization information) between parties.
+The JOSE framework provides a collection of specifications to serve this purpose.
+Related: `JWK`, `JWT`.
+[More info](https://jose.readthedocs.io/en/latest/)

 #### KERI Agreement Algorithm for Control Establishment
 {TBW}